 Another obvious parallel between Earth-S and Earth-Four wherein the Fawcett and Charlton characters resided were this pair of goggle-clad gadget-making geniuses.
 Not intent to rest on their considerable financial success, Alan Armstrong as a Virginian sportsman/weapons-maker and Ted Kord as a robotics scientist, they decided to do more.
 As Spy Smasher and Blue Beetle, respectively, they attempted to assert some order in a chaotic world.
 And wearing a brilliant flue and gorgeous green they stood out from the pack.
+They balanced physical skill with mental acumen like Mister Miracle of Earth-One and Mister Terrific of Earth-Two.

 Each knew that they needed an edge, beyond their inherent athletic ability and acrobatic agility.
 So these two built amazing air/sea crafts unmatched by their peers in the superhero set.
 Spy Smasher's Gyro-Sub was part-airplane, part-auto gyro, part-submarine/speedboat.
 While Blue Beetle's Bug was either an air or sea vehicle, it had remarkable auto-pilot programming designed by Kord.